Flow Matching Calibration for Simulation-Based Inference under Model Misspecification: Introduction

-A natural way to address imperfections in $\hat{p}_{\bm{\Theta}|\bm{X}}$ is to act to reduce its deviation from an estimator built on high-fidelity data—accurate representations of the phenomenon obtained either from costly high-quality simulations or from ground-truth observations.
-Since such data are typically scarce due to their prohibitive cost, the central challenge is to design strategies that maximally exploit the limited information they provide in order to correct $\hat{p}_{\bm{\Theta}|\bm{X}}$.
+A natural way to address imperfections in $\hat{p}_{\bm{\Theta}|\bm{X}}$ is to act to reduce its deviation from an estimator built on high-quality data. {Following recent literature \cite{wehenkel2025addressing, senouf2026inductive,krouglova2025multifidelitysimulationbasedinferencecomputationally}, we assume access to such accurate representations via a calibration dataset of parameter–observation pairs ${\cal D}_\text{cal}=\{(\rvtheta_j, \rvy_j)\}_{1\leq j \leq N_{\text{cal}}}$, obtained either from high-fidelity simulations or from ground-truth controlled experiments.
+In experimental sciences, experts typically collect such calibrated field data to offset limits in models and sustain the development of accurate digital twins.} However, since such data may be scarce due to their potential prohibitive cost, the central challenge is to design strategies that maximally exploit the limited information they provide in order to correct $\hat{p}_{\bm{\Theta}|\bm{X}}$.